tylerlong/open-api-normalizer/README.md

 - de-ref: we don't like models of types `string` and `string[]`.
 Because these are primitive types.
 So we inline them instead of `$ref` them.
 - ref: we don't like properties of type `object`, because they should be a new mode instead and we `$ref` them.
-- fax: by default, the fax doesn't support multiple attachments and the `to` parameter is wrong.
+- fax: by default, the fax doesn't support multiple attachments and the parameter `to` is wrong.
+- greeting: something is wrong with account-level and extension-level greeting HTTP post body

 Please refer to [./src/models/adjust/](./src/models/adjust/).